 HEP was originally implemented following adoption of the NPCC’s 2000 F-W Program.
 The region found the HEP process very helpful in establishing mitigation credits against the initial baseline losses indexed by habitat units (HUs) derived from HEP.
 As the Program matured, the region shifted to agreements to address wildlife mitigation and the HEP process was no longer applied.

-The below sections provide information about HEP and how it was applied to inform wildlife mitigation under the NPCC’s Fish and Wildlife Program.
+The sections below provide information about HEP and how it was applied to inform wildlife mitigation under the NPCC’s F-W Program.

 HEP evaluated and documented habitat losses and habitat gains.
-HEP was used to quantify the impacts of development, protection, and restoration on terrestrial and aquatic habitats by assessing changes, both negative and positive, in habitat quality and quantity.
+To quantify the impacts of development, protection, and restoration on terrestrial and aquatic habitats, HEP assessed changes in habitat quality and quantity.

-Wildlife managers developed estimates and documented the impact of the construction of FCRPS dams throughout the Columbia Basin region.
+Wildlife managers developed estimates and documented the impact of the construction of Federal Columbia River Power System dams throughout the Columbia River Basin.
 HUs served as the ledger of habitat gains and losses for the region.

 Regional HEP Team

-The Regional HEP team (RHT) was an evaluation team that conducted HEP evaluations and ensured a consistent application of HEP models and survey results (i.e., HUs).
+The Regional HEP Team (RHT) conducted HEP evaluations and ensured a consistent application of HEP models and survey results in the form of HUs.
 In addition, RHT staff identified and, when possible, resolved inconsistencies in past HEP evaluation results.

 The RHT, with support from Bonneville Power Administration (BPA), worked directly with project proponents including state and federal natural resource agencies, tribes, and non-government organizations to conduct HEP surveys and develop new, innovative approaches to assess habitat.

-From 2004 through 2014, the RHT conducted HEP surveys on thousands of acres throughout the Columbia Basin region for:
+From 2004 through 2014, the RHT conducted HEP surveys on thousands of acres throughout the Columbia River Basin for:

 - Washington Department of Fish and Wildlife (WDFW)